EastsidePreparatorySchool/epschedule/README.md

 ### Contributing a patch
 From your fork of the epschedule repo, submit a pull request.
 Be sure that all tests pass, and you have followed the code style guides mentioned above.

+### Getting the schedule from 411 into Epschedule
+Under Scripts in the epschedule folder, simply click on the date_schedule.py application.
+This will put all of the current data about the schedules for certain days into the master_schedule.json document.
+Committing this to Github will finalize the changes (and put them into google cloud).